user-grinch/Cheat-Menu/README.md

 6. Open up that achieve file and extract everything in game directory (replace if necessary).

 Now try it out in-game.
 If it doesn't work open an issue here or create a post in one of the topics above with 'moonloader.log'.

-## Youtubers

-If you're making videos about this mod link to this GitHub repository, don't reupload this mod simply cause you can.
-It'll help me to provide better support & in development.
-Also it'd be great if you keep my name in your video description.
-Thanks.

 ## Images
 ![Image](https://i.imgur.com/XPbm13b.jpg)